nedbat/pyhurry/basics.rst

         return fact

 Comments begin with a hash mark, and continue to the end of the line.
 Line 1 is a comment, and other comments appear on lines 5 and 6.

-Line 2 uses the def keyword to define a function called factorial that takes a single argument called n.
+Line 2 uses the ``def`` keyword to define a function called ``factorial`` that takes a single argument called ``n``.
 The colon introduces a series of statements, much like an open brace in many other languages.

 Lines 3 through 7 are part of the function because they are indented farther than line 2.
-Line 3 assigns 1 to fact.
+Line 3 assigns 1 to ``fact``.
 No semicolon is needed to terminate statements.

 Line 4 is a while loop (no parentheses are needed around the condition), and lines 5 and 6 are part of the while block because they are indented farther than line 4.

 Statements end at the end of the line but automatically continue onto other lines if needed to balance matching punctuation like parentheses and brackets.